szhu/prep-panel/README.md

 [hidden settings preference pane]: https://hasseg.org/hiddenSettingsPref/

 **Interactive provisioning.**\
-Use MacPrepPanel as a quick way to apply your preferences to a new computer or user account.
+Use Prep Panel as a quick way to apply your preferences to a new computer or user account.
 This use case is similar to bootstrapping scripts and tools like [Vagrant] and [Brewfiles].